Added to Cart!

 By the way, I would not worry about Grandpa napping on the couch with her.
 Kids can learn that the rules are different with different people.
 But it may be that you will have to schedule your weekends for awhile so that she naps in the car while you run errands.

-11. Simply take her into your bed when she awakens at 5:30 or 6am
+11. Simply take her into your bed when she awakens at 5:30 or 6am.

 If you don't want her to get used to your bed, you could go back to sleep with her on the couch or on a mattress on the floor.
 If she is actually tired, she will probably go to sleep with you for another hour.
 If this works, I regard it as the easiest solution for everyone involved.
 Early waking is the hardest sleep problem to solve, because kids are somewhat rested and usually just work themselves into a frenzy and can't fall asleep.
-So if napping on the couch with her gets you an extra hour of sleep, that might be the best you can do for now.
+So if napping with her gets you an extra hour of sleep, that might be the best you can do for now.

-12. Don't feed her until what you would consider wake up time
+12. Don't feed her until what you would consider wake up time.

 13. For some kids this age, teething is an issue.

-If you suspect this, from her behavior during the day, you could try some Tylenol or other teething remedies to see if it helps.
+If you suspect this from her behavior during the day, you could try some Tylenol or other teething remedies to see if it helps.

-14. Try reading Elizabeth Pantley's No Cry Sleep Solution
+For more ideas: Elizabeth Pantley's No Cry Sleep Solution

 For Toddlers and Preschoolers, which is full of helpful ideas.